DirektoratetForByggkvalitet/losen-pdf/README.md

-Wizard PDF generator
+`losen-pdf`
 ===

-PDF generator based on headless Chrome and puppeteer for making good looking PDFs for wizards.
-Compatible with [losen](https://npmjs.com/losen).
+PDF generator based on headless Chrome and puppeteer for making good looking PDFs for wizards made with [losen](https://npmjs.com/losen).

 ## How it works
 Expects a `POST` request to `/pdf` with a JSON body with the following properties in the body: